KhronosGroup/SYCL_Reference/source/model/sample-program.rst

 Command group scope can be found on lines 34-43.
 A command group contains a single kernel function and code to coordinate the passing of data and control between the host and the device.
-Lines 35-37 create accessors which enable the kernel to access the data in the buffers created on lines 28-30.
+Lines 35-37 create accessors, which enable the kernel to access the data in the buffers created on lines 28-30.
 The ``parallel_for`` on line 39 launches an instance of the kernel on every element of an index space and passes the coordinates of the point in the index space to the function.
 The index space is defined on line 26.
-It is a 1 dimensional space that ranges from 0 to 1023.
+It is a one-dimensional space that ranges from 0 to 1023.

 .. literalinclude:: /examples/vector-add.cpp